Adding observation data#

 Searching the object store#

 We can search the object store by property using the search_surface(...) function.
-This function retrieves metadata from the data in the object store.
+This function retrieves all of the metadata associated with the search query from the data in the object store.

 For example we can find all sites which have measurements for carbon tetrafluoride (“cf4”) using the species keyword: